Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 "We are *not* a deathworld," Suri asserted, sharply.

 "Does it matter?
-The official classification is headed that way and if it is...Well.
+The official classification is headed that way and if it is...
+Well.
 I won’t debate whether or not Gao really is or is becoming a Deathworld, leave that to the Highmountain philosophers.
 I am more worried about the attention it draws and the political consequences."

 "Besides, the Guvnurag prove that it doesn’t really matter," Mother Memi observed.
 "They are most definitely *not* deathworlders, and yet they bore the worst of it this time."